AesaraB/mypaint-website/pages/design/contributing/git.md

 either as `mypaint/mypaint#nnn` or as `mypaint/libmypaint#nnn`.
     - This issue reference notation will allow the main repository to receive mentions from your forked repository.
 - If a commit fixes an issue, write a message that [automatically closes the issue][github-close-issue] when merged.

 # Workflow for Maintainers
+This section is a draft.

 ## Pull Requests
 ### Why Pull Requests?